 If your messages work well enough, you will see that there will be users who simply won’t open your client onboarding emails, only a few of them.
 This is a very bad thing because this way you won’t be able to guide them through your product marketing funnel.

 Therefore you can setup drip campaigns on your basic, behavior-based emails.
-For example, after a user crates his “General Form” in our example, he gets the “You’re awesome” email but doesn’t open it.
+For example, after a user creates his “General Form” in our example, he gets the “You’re awesome” email but doesn’t open it.
 Therefore he won’t know his next logical step.

 In this case, you can create your drip campaigns: if someone doesn’t open this email, he’ll get the email with other subject lines.
 You can repeat it 2-3 times with other subject lines.
 Because the goal here is to make him open your email.
 And if you can hit him with a subject line that fits his taste, you will be on track again.
 Just don’t be too pushy.